djunsheep/CRANextra/README.md

 Some times it's not a warning but even an error.

-This is my solution, with the help of deepseek and NOT WITH ANY HELP FROM those "great developers" (#83 #91 #907 #943 etc.)
+This is my trial, with the help of deepseek and NOT WITH ANY HELP FROM those "great developers" (#83 #91 #907 #943 etc.)

+NOT guarantee 100% fix but worth a try.

 1. find your user file and profile file
    (1) `.Rprofile`: type and execute `path.expand("~")` in your R console and copy the directory path to the folder address bar, then look for `.Rprofile`